 - Maintain physical distancing during a session/event, from arrival to departure.
 Individuals (or family groups) should be seated at least six (6) feet apart. - Utilize assigned seating and assigned small groups if it is a reasonable help to minimize contacts.
-The use of smaller groups or cohorts can assist if contact tracing is necessary. - Facial coverings/masks should be worn in common areas by minors and adults (according to CDC guidelines) when in transit to a session/event space or when moving within the session space.
-When outside, masks may be removed but physical distancing should continue.
-When seated inside with physical distancing, masks are generally recommended given the brevity of most sessions; however, they are not required in those instances.
-Catechists should wear masks when moving about a space and teaching, unless more than six feet of distance is maintained.
+The use of smaller groups or cohorts can assist if contact tracing is necessary. - Facial coverings/masks should be worn at all times indoors by minors and adults (according to CDC guidelines) during a session/event.
+When outside, masks may be removed only if physical distancing can continue (six [6] feet or more).
+When seated inside with physical distancing, masks should still be worn.
+It is recommended that catechists wear masks at all times (ten feet, when possible, is a recommended distance when speaking to a group without a mask).
+Parishes should assist, if necessary, with the procurement of masks for employees and volunteers.
 (Please be mindful and follow any local ordinances as necessary.
-The below chart may be helpful.)
+The below considerations in consult with the Office of Catholic Schools may be helpful for parish adaptation.)